m-sureshraj/jenni/README.md

 > DEBUG_JEN=true jen status
 ```
+## Known Limitations

+* At the moment Jenni handles only `WorkflowJob` and `WorkflowMultiBranchProject` job types.
+So, if you get the error message `Unsupported job type: <job type>` please file an issue.

+* When initializing Jenni (`jen init`) currently there is no way to interactively select jobs inside the folders [(Issue)](https://github.com/terkelg/prompts/issues/224).
+As a workaround, Jenni will print jobs up to 3 levels deep.
+For example

+    ```
+    ├── folder-1
+    │   ├── folder-1.1
+    │   │   └── job3
+    │   └── job2
+    └── job1

+    for the above structure, the output will be:

+    job1
+    folder-1 → job2
+    folder-1 → folder-1.1 - job3
+    ```
+    So if your job is deeply nested, you should manually configure the job.
+[Follow this guide](JOB_CONFIGURATION.md).

 ## Feedback
-I really interested in hearing about your use cases, insights, and suggestions for improvement.
+I'm no expert Jenkins user 🤫.
+I'm building this tool while learning Jenkins concepts.
+I'm really interested in hearing your use cases, insights, and suggestions for improvements.
 Please file issues [here](https://github.com/m-sureshraj/jenni/issues)

 ## license
 MIT © [Sureshraj](https://github.com/m-sureshraj)